-For this post, we’ve selected 10 classic TV show logos that go beyond the norm, with clever use of design that doesn’t just introduce the programme but conveys something meaningful about its content.
+We've chosen 10 classic TV show logos that go above and beyond, with clever use of design that doesn't just introduce the programme but conveys meaning about the content and themes of the programme.

 01. The Muppet Show

 Slapstick, absurdist, satirical, outrageous and above all, very funny, the Muppet Show was years ahead of its time.
 So much so that in the 1970s, American networks wouldn’t touch it, and its producers had to come to British company ATV to get it made.

 Based on an old-time variety format, the programme’s whimsical logo is delightfully infused with the spirit of vaudeville.
 Combining a sense of the ornate with the cartoonish, its design nicely mirrors the conflict within the show’s conceit; between high-minded aspiration and hilarious failure.
 You can trace the evolution of the various Muppet Show logos here.

 It’s rare to see M*A*S*H on our screens these days, but for decades its reruns were rarely off the air.
 This spin-off from the 1970s comedy movie was set during the Korean War but screened at the time of Vietnam, and its anti-authority, anti-war message echoed the mood of many Americans.
 Plus it was damned hilarious.

 The title logo for the TV show makes use of custom stencil lettering and trademark asterisks (which were absent from the movie’s wordmark) to convey a clear sense of military officialdom; the source of much of the show’s comedic antagonism.
 Oh, and in case you were wondering, the letters stand for Mobile Army Surgical Hospital.